 Everyone should own a Griptilian (or Grip for short) at least once.
 It’s Benchmade’s biggest seller by a wide margin, available in two sizes (3” and 3.5”) and various blade shapes and steel types, but they all have two things in common: excellent ergonomics, with that big flared out handle, and the ultra-smooth Axis Lock.

 The Norseman is the product of the Grimsmo brothers, two machinists that post videos about their work regularly on YouTube.
 “CNC Machined” is almost a bad word in the knife community but they’ve elevated it to a real art form, and the Norseman is a testament to that.
+For many this is simply the best pocket knife you can buy.
 It’s all about the crazy details: Intricate machined grooves in the blade, drop-shut smooth action, crazy blade shape (a Japanese tanto with a dramatic recurve) and some of the best fit and finish in the world make it easier to swallow the near-$1000 price tag.

 The Sebenza has long been the standard bearer of the top end of production knives.
 At $385 for a plain (unadorned scales) large Sebenza 21, it’s not cheap.
 And maybe other high end knives have moved past the Seb in terms of features (bearings, flippers, blade interface inserts, machined clips, contoured handles, etc) but the things that made the Sebenza so great never left.
 It uses super-wide windowed bushings that distribute the tightening torque on the pivot and hold grease to make the Sebenza a smooth opener.
 Titanium handles and a variety of useful blade shapes in CPM S35VN make this knife an excellent user.
 And the remarkable build quality has to be held to be believed.